Vallejo (band)

-Vallejo is an American rock band founded by three Vallejo brothers: AJ Vallejo (eldest twin), Alex Vallejo (younger twin) & Omar Vallejo (youngest brother) (in Austin, Texas, but born & raised in El Campo, Texas later moving to Alabaster, Alabama, a suburb of Birmingham, Alabama during their pre-teen years.
-The band has released 12 full-length albums starting back in 1991 with their self-titled debut 'Sins' on the now-defunct Birmingham, AL indie label, Chapel Lane.
+Vallejo is an American rock band founded by three brothers, AJ Vallejo (eldest twin), Alex Vallejo (younger twin) and Omar Vallejo (youngest brother), in Austin, Texas.
+The Vallejo brothers were born and raised in El Campo, Texas, later moving to Alabaster, Alabama, a suburb of Birmingham, Alabama, during their pre-teen years.
+The band has released 12 full-length albums, starting in 1991 with their self-titled debut Sins on the now-defunct Birmingham, Alabama, indie label Chapel Lane.

-After their move to Austin, TX January of 1995 the group performed at Austin's legendary Steamboat's Wednesday weekly residency for a full year writing and recording what would become their first major label release 1997's Shining Sun after being signed to TVT Records during a SXSW showcase.
-The album gained rave reviews kicking open many doors for Vallejo who went on to tour nationwide becoming a 'dangerous live act' as described by AustinLive.
-Beautiful Life was released a year later in 1998, also on the TVT label to less reaction as a result of TVT deciding not to exercise their obligation to promote Beautiful Life, most likely due to the timid reaction of the album's first single, a strange artistic decision pushed by the label to pair the band with the Beastie Boys' DJ Hurricane.
+Not long after their move in January 1995 to Austin, Texas, the group was signed to a multi-album and exclusive co-publishing deal to Chicago Record's Bobby Francavillo, with producer Steve Peck signed on as the debut album's producer.
+Gaining a good amount of active rock radio airplay from their 1997 debut album "1969" featuring singles "Boogieman" and "Just Another Day", imi signed a major distribution and marketing deal with TVT Records in New York, where the debut album was re-released - gaining more rave reviews, kicking open many doors for Vallejo who went on to tour nationwide becoming a 'dangerous live act' as described by AustinLive.
+The followup to "1969", Beautiful Life, engineered, produced, and mixed by Neiil King, was recorded at The Record Plant in Sausalito, California, and released in 1998.
+Now on imi/TVT, the album was received with less enthusiastic radio response resulting in TVT's decision to pull back promotion after a timid reaction to the single released by the band with Beastie Boys' DJ Hurricane.
 Bittersweet perhaps that this single, 'Snake In The Grass' would later resurface a decade later on two episodes of HBO's hit-series True Blood to much renewed airplay worldwide.

-After catching a High End Lighting showcase in Orlando, Florida by Vallejo at the House of Blues, Miami producer Emilio Estefan immediately signs Vallejo releasing Into the New, released by Sony in 2000.
+After catching a High End Lighting showcase in Orlando, Florida, by Vallejo at the House of Blues, Miami producer Emilio Estefan immediately signs Vallejo releasing Into the New, released by Sony in 2000.
 The album garnered mixed reviews but did well on the Rock Charts getting the band invited on nationwide US tours by Stone Temple Pilots, Linkin Park, Fuel, Disturbed, Blues Traveler, Matchbox Twenty, The Black Crowes.
 Prior to releasing their second single to national radio, an unfortunate one-two knock out combo of bad luck catches up to Vallejo with a complete label-heads change at Sony and weeks later the world-stopping distraction of 9/11.
 Sony cuts half of the artist roster with Vallejo on the list halfway into their summer tour.
 The weary brothers and band honor their remaining dates, head home strung out and drained spending over a year tangled in legal battles.